Real topological Hochschild homology via the norm and Real Witt vectors: Real topological Hochschild homology via the norm

 where the right-hand-side is the derived smash product.
-Since $\Phi^{D_2}(-)$ sends homotopy colimits of $O(2)$-orthogonal spectra indexed on $\cU$ to homotopy colimits of orthogonal spectra.\footnotemark \footnote{Using the Bousfield--Kan formula for homotopy colimits, we can write any homotopy colimit as the geometric realization of a simplicial spectrum and then use the fact that genuine geometric fixed points commute with sifted colimits.} $\Phi^{D_2}(A \otimes_{D_2} O(2)_{\bullet})$ is the homotopy coequalizer of
+Since $\Phi^{D_2}(-)$ sends homotopy colimits of $O(2)$-orthogonal spectra indexed on $\cU$ to homotopy colimits of orthogonal spectra,\footnotemark \footnote{Using the Bousfield--Kan formula for homotopy colimits, we can write any homotopy colimit as the geometric realization of a simplicial spectrum and then use the fact that genuine geometric fixed points commute with sifted colimits.} we can identify $\Phi^{D_2}(A \otimes_{D_2} O(2)_{\bullet})$ with the homotopy coequalizer of

 which is level-wise equivalent to

 where $\gamma$ ranges over the representatives of double cosets $D_2\backslash \gamma \slash D_2$ in the set of double cosets $D_2\backslash D_{4(n+1)} / D_2$, which in turn is equivalent to